Beyond Relevance: On the Relationship Between Retrieval and RAG Information Coverage

 To further understand the robustness of this relationship, we employ MiRAGE as an alternative RAG evaluator to evaluate the generated responses on the NeuCLIR24 task.
 For brevity, we only present the system-level Pearson correlation between Information Recall (InfoR) from MiRAGE and the retrieval metrics in Table~\ref{tab:mirage-corr}.
 We omit the detailed InfoR scores from the paper and only present the averaged InfoR scores over the 15 retrieval stacks for each RAG pipeline.
 The overall trend is similar except that MiRAGE prefers LangGraph slightly more than Auto-ARGUE.

-Despite slightly different preferences and slightly different metric definitions, correlations between InfoR and nugget-based retrieval metrics are still very strong.
-When comparing with relevance-based nDCG on NeuCLIR, the correlations are still high across RAG pipelines.
-Interestingly, when evaluating retrieval with RAG24 tasks, we still observe the strong correlation on GPT-R with one query, but the correlations on LangGraph drop from slightly positive to zero with AutoARGUE down to zero to slightly negative.
-This indicates that under a more lenient RAG information coverage metric (i.e., a metric that does not ignore the information when a sentence is not supported by its citation), LangGraph information is even more detached from the retrieval model, while other systems still exhibit positive correlation with the retrieval metrics.
+Despite slightly different preferences and metric definitions, links between InfoR and nugget-based retrieval metrics stay consistent with the Auto-ARGUE results.
+When compared with relevance-based nDCG on NeuCLIR, coverage-based metrics keep their edge across RAG pipelines.
+Notably, when testing retrieval with RAG24 tasks, we still see a high link on GPT-R with one query, but the links on LangGraph drop from slightly positive to zero with AutoARGUE down to zero to slightly negative.
+This shows that under a more lenient RAG coverage metric (i.e., one that does not ignore data when a sentence lacks citation support), LangGraph output is even more detached from the retrieval model, while other systems still show positive links with retrieval metrics.

 Therefore, to answer RQ4: \textbf{\textit{Do these relationships hold across different RAG evaluators?}} Yes, the relationship between retrieval and RAG information coverage evaluation still holds when using a different evaluator.
 However, the nuanced difference between evaluators and their metrics may lead to slightly different results since they are measuring the systems from different aspects and based on slightly different criteria.